 The Gow Construction Co. of Boston, which became the Gow Division of Raymond Co. in the 1920's, had specialized since 1902 in driving small soil sample holes.
 According to Notes on the Standard Penetration Test, a Gow engineer named Harry Mohr developed a standard soil test method, described in his 1940 paper Exploration of Soil Conditions and Sampling Operations (Bulletin 269, Harvard Graduate School of Engineering).
 The number of blows per foot of penetration is recorded, using a 140-pound hammer dropping 30 inches onto a 2-inch outside diameter sample pipe.

-A diagram (15K GIF) shows the procedure, which appears to be exactly what a Raymond crew in their matching uniforms is doing in a photo from a 1954 Willys ad in Fortune magazine.
-The animated photo at right is based on the larger original picture (60K JPEG) from the ad.
+A diagram (15K GIF) shows the procedure, which appears to be exactly what a Raymond crew in their matching uniforms is doing in this photo from a 1954 Willys ad in Fortune magazine.

 The manager of Raymond's Gow Boring Division says: "We were the first to use the 'Jeep' in soil testing work, and we have been using more and more 'Jeeps' ever since.
 The 'Jeep' helps cut our costs by getting more done.
 It can maneuver over rough ground in the country and get into tight spots between buildings in the city.
 It furnishes the power for operating our rigs and carries our equipment quickly from job to job so that we're always ready to go."

 At least one of those 28 Raymond Co.
 Jeeps was until recently still in operating condition.
 Jay Baldo of Fly Creek NY purchased the 1953 CJ-3B in 2005, and recognized it from the Fortune magazine ad on CJ3B.info.

 The capstan which was used for raising the 140-pound weight is mounted on a heavy plate that replaces the rear bumper.
 See also a large photo of the capstan (100K JPEG).
 The mechanism can be serviced through an access hole (100K JPEG) in the rear floor (70K JPEG).

 The lettering for Raymond Concrete was still visible under the paint on the hood (70K JPEG)